RXCORE/GET-N-CLEAN-DATA/CodeBook.md

 <p>Data from y_train.txt has 7352 records and 1 attribute.</p>
 <p>Data has small number of unique values.</p>
 <p>The Attributes are not labled.</p>
-<p>This can be related to the 21 individual subjects for the activity type</p>
+<p>This can be related to the 21 individual subjects for their activity type</p>
 <p>  </p>
 ### activity_labels.txt
 <p>How many rows  are there?</p>